 The DSL will follow local and national guidance when there has been a report of sexual violence and harassment between children.
-This will include liaising with other professionals to develop robust risk assessments and multi-agency safety planning with appropriate specialist targeted work for pupils who are identified as posing a potential risk to other children.
+This will include liaising with other professionals to develop robust risk and needs assessments and multi-agency safety planning with appropriate specialist targeted work for pupils who are identified as posing a potential risk to other children.
 This is done using a Contextual Safeguarding approach to ensure assessments consider risks posed by any wider environmental factors present in a child's life.
+The D/DSL will record the time and location, specifically, of the incident and any action required to make the location safe.